DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits: Summary and Outlook

 \section{Summary and Outlook}

-We introduced DAL, a practical, prior-free black-box framework for general non-stationary bandits.
-Its plug-and-play design integrates seamlessly with a wide range of stationary bandit algorithms.
-Through extensive experiments in both PS and drifting settings—spanning synthetic and real-world benchmarks, DAL consistently outperforms all prior-free baselines, including the black-box gold standard MASTER and the state-of-the-art methods ADA-OPKB and ADA-ILCTB+, and even surpasses leading prior-based methods like WeightUCB and WGP-UCB.
+We introduced DAL, a practical, prior-free black-box framework for general PS bandits.
+Its plug-and-play design integrates seamlessly with a wide range of stationary bandit algorithms and different detectors.
+Through extensive experiments in both PS and drifting settings, spanning synthetic and real-world benchmarks, DAL consistently outperforms all prior-free baselines, including the black-box gold standard MASTER and the state-of-the-art methods ADA-OPKB and ADA-ILTCB+, and even surpasses leading prior-based methods like WeightUCB and WGP-UCB.
 Its leading performance in real-world scenarios highlights its value as a practical and effective solution.

 On the theoretical side, using existing results and providing novel techniques, we showed that DAL inherits and adapts the regret guarantees of its stationary input algorithm, achieving order-optimal regret under piecewise stationarity, with mild change-point separation.
 As a result, it matches the best existing bounds in PS-LBs, PS-GLBs and PS-CBs while improving the best known bounds for PS-SCBs and PS-KBs.
 Regarding drifting non-stationarity, we hypothesized key conditions under which DAL excels--an insight further validated through additional experiments under drifting settings.
 Our results suggest that a well-designed algorithm for the PS setting can extend to a broad range of drifting scenarios, bridging the gap between these two regimes.